jayzyaj/react-native-redux-navigation-v2-boilerplate/README.md

 2. Go inside to the project directory that you have cloned and open the terminal or command line and run `npm -i` or `yarn install` to install all the package needed

-3. Link all the libraries and dependencies run `react-native link`
+3. To link all the libraries and dependencies run `react-native link`

 ### Run it on your Android or iOS device